metrorailings/OwlBlog/content/posts/week-12-insights.md

 Some clever plays from the Chargers on their first touchdown drive, a few of which exploited the formations Buffalo presented.

 Bills offensive line letting up some major pressure on a series of downs that ended in a punt.

+Josh Allen doing well getting rid of the ball quick and thinking on his feet.
+I'm genuinely impressed.